socratic617/cancer-care-management-platform/README.md

 - How to update the sign up information to have the user fill in information about themselves
 - How to move over to a MVC model
 - More complex user authentication
+- How to make two way data binding with drop down menus for dynamic input fields in my Health Biometrics Field